RawBoost: A Raw Data Boosting and Augmentation Method applied to Automatic Speaker Verification Anti-Spoofing: RawBoost Data Boosting and Augmentation

 \section{RawBoost Data Boosting and Augmentation}

-RawBoost\footnote{URL for RawBoost code to be available upon publication.} is a data boosting and augmentation method which operates at the raw waveform level.
+RawBoost\footnote{\url{https://github.com/TakHemlata/RawBoost-antispoofing}} is a data boosting and augmentation method which operates at the raw waveform level.
 Signal boosting approaches in machine learning have been gaining ground recently.
-Data boosting can encode prior knowledge about data or task-specific invariances, act as a regulariser to prevent overfitting, and can improve model robustness~\cite{liu2020data}.
+Data boosting can encode prior knowledge about data or task-specific invariances, act as a regulariser to prevent overfitting, and can improve model robustness~\cite{guo2004boosting}.
 RawBoost employs established linear and non-linear signal processing techniques to boost or distort a set of utterances in a training dataset and/or augment a dataset with additional training utterances.
 RawBoost is illustrated in Fig.~\ref{Fig:rawboost} and comprises the three independent processes described below.